Mixed-Reality Digital Twins: Leveraging the Physical and Virtual Worlds for Hybrid Sim2Real Transition of Multi-Agent Reinforcement Learning Policies: Results

 \subsubsection{Deployment and Sim2Real Transfer}

 The trained policies were first deployed and verified in simulation, where we observed interesting emergent behaviors among the agents.
-The agents strategically slowed down and/or steered away from each other to avoid collision.

-Next, we quantitatively analyzed the policies trained with different grades of domain randomization (i.e., NDR, LDR, and HDR) and benchmarked them against FGM.
-The design of experiments followed 16 simulation runs and 16 real-world deployments, where the performance was assessed across 3 KPIs, viz. success rate, cumulative reward, and episode duration aggregated across all the agents (since this was a cooperative scenario) as depicted in Fig. \ref{fig4}.
-For real-world deployments, our experiments cycled across all the agents, such that each agent was physically deployed in the loop with the simulated environment comprising its virtual peers (refer Section \ref{Sub-Section: Sustainable Sim2Real Transfer} for implementation details).
+The agents strategically slowed down or steered away from each other to avoid collision.
+Next, we quantitatively analyzed the policies trained with different grades of domain randomization (i.e., NDR, LDR, and HDR) and benchmarked them against FGM, APF, TEB, and FT.
+The design of experiments followed 16 simulation runs and 16 real-world deployments, where the performance was assessed across 3 KPIs, viz. success rate, cumulative reward, and episode duration aggregated across all the agents (since this was a cooperative scenario) as depicted in Fig. \ref{fig5}.
+For real-world deployments, our experiments cycled across all the agents, such that each agent was physically deployed in the loop with the simulated environment comprising its virtual peers (refer Section \ref{Sub-Section: Mixed-Reality Digital Twinning} for implementation details).

-It was observed that FGM was least successful ($<$30\%) across simulation as well as real-world experiments.
-The same fact was reflected across the reward ($<$5 points) as well as duration ($<$500 steps) metrics.
-NDR-MARL performed better with mean success rates above 45\%, which allowed it to cash in over 6 reward points on average.
+It was observed that FGM was least successful ($<$30\%), also reflected across the reward ($<$5 points) as well as duration ($<$500 steps) metrics.
+APF followed with $\sim$40\% success rate, $<$5 reward points, and $<$600 steps.
+TEB averaged with $\sim$30\% success rate $<$8 reward points, and $<$600 steps, but its performance varied greatly since it returned infeasible solution at times.
+NDR performed better with mean success rates above 45\%, which allowed it to cash in over 6 reward points on average.
 Here, the episode duration was between 400 and 650 steps in most cases, with outliers depicting early collisions.
-LDR-MARL was the most consistent with success rates reaching as high as 80\%, rewards reaching as high as 9 points, and episode durations ranging between 500 and 600 steps in most of the cases.
-Lastly, it was observed that HDR-MARL performed poorer than other MARL configurations, where it could only achieve up to 40\% success rate.

-Finally, it is worth mentioning that the closeness between sim and real metrics effectively measures the sim2real gap, which was least for LDR-MARL (4.12\%) followed by NDR-MARL (9.38\%), FGM (16.01\%), and HDR-MARL (33.85\%) respectively.
+LDR was the most consistent with success rates reaching as high as 80\%, rewards as high as 9 points, and episode durations ranging between 500 and 600 steps.
+HDR performed poorer than other MARL configurations, where it could only achieve up to 40\% success rate.
+Finally, the performance of base LDR degraded when deployed on turf mat ($<$50\% success), which was improved upon fine-tuning ($\sim$75\% success).
+It is worth mentioning that the closeness between sim and real metrics estimates the sim2real gap, which was least for LDR (4.12\%), followed by NDR (9.38\%), TEB (13.32\%), FGM (16.01\%), APF (19.41\%), and HDR (33.85\%).